Raising New Generation Leaders

 LEAP is passionate about developing a new generation of young global leaders who will drive change in Nigeria and Africa.
 At LEAP we equip youth with appropriate set of tools and skills for leadership development.

 We aim to encourage youth participation at all governmental levels and enhance leadership capacities.
-Over 25, 000 youth have benefitted from our youth programmes in Nigeria.
+About 30, 000 young people have benefitted from our youth programmes in Nigeria.
 Subsequently, many of LEAP's beneficiaries have initiated about 1, 000 high-impact community development projects most of which have become social enterprises.

 Our influence and impact extends to six African countries including Burundi, Ghana and Rwanda.
 These new generations of leaders are well equipped to reposition Nigeria as a country with dynamic and responsible human resource and ensure that Africa realizes its full potential.

-- Employability Programme: This programme is geared towards improving the employability of disadvantaged people between the ages of 16 and 35.
+This programme is geared towards improving the employability of disadvantaged people between the ages of 16 and 35.
 It equips beneficiaries with life, employability, personal development and basic ICT skills.
-It is funded by Microsoft and the United States Government with the support of the International Youth Foundation..
+It is funded by Microsoft and the United States Government with the support of the International Youth Foundation.

 LEAP has worked with several international organizations to develop the leadership capacities of youth across Nigeria.
 It has also worked with indigenous companies to meets their corporate social responsibilities to their host communities through targeted training geared towards youth development.
 LEAP creates modules that equips and empower youth with personal and professional skills to excel and become well rounded individuals.
 Some of the training which has been offered includes customized version of the Leadership, Ethics and Civics Programme and others are new programmes such as the Values and Leadership Skills Programme.